-Working holiday visa Australia - What is it?
+Working Holiday Visa For Australia - What is it?

 Basically it is an agreement that Australia has with Japan that allows people of both countries to spend time on holiday and actually work so that they can afford to spend time on holiday doing the usual things like sightseeing and other recreational activities.
 The actual purpose is not for full-out working at an English conversation school or studying Japanese at a school.